dreesq/serpent/docs/actions/helpers.md

     remove - DELETE - /${path}
     get - GET - /${path}/:id
 ```

+``schema`` defines the validation structure for update and create actions

 The ```restrictToUser``` parameter attaches a ```where``` filter to ```userId``` is authenticated's user _id.